otabuzzman/SDK85/README.md

 # SDK85

 A kind of replica of the [Intel SDK-85](https://en.wikipedia.org/wiki/Intel_System_Development_Kit#SDK-85) for iPadOS.
 The app uses an Z80 emulator instead of 8085, so the original ROM required changes: the `RIM` and `SIM` instructions of the 8085 were replaced by `IN 0xFF` and `OUT 0xFF`.
-8085’s interrupts TRAP (4.5), RST 5.5 and RST 7.5 are handled by Z80’s NMI and INT, RST 6.5 is not supported.
+8085’s interrupts TRAP (4.5), RST 5.5 and RST 7.5 are handled by Z80’s NMI and INT.
+There is no support for RST 6.5.
+The changes increased the monitor size by a few bytes to just over the original 2 kB, which is not a problem because the monitor in the SDK85 is not a fixed-size ROM and the kit's memory layout offers enough space for a larger monitor.

+**Note:** The call addresses of the monitor routines have changed due to modifications to the original monitor (e.g., replacing RIM/SIM with IN/OUT 0xFF).
+The program examples on page 6-4 ff. of the printed manual use these routines and must be adapted accordingly.
+The values can be found in the file [sdk86.lst](sdk86.lst).

 The original ROM was taken from the *SDK-85 User's Manual* ([PDF](http://retro.hansotten.nl/uploads/sdk85/9800451B.pdf)).
 A transcript of the relevant pages (67 - 93) had been done with [AWS Textract](https://aws.amazon.com/textract/), followed by numerous AWK scripts, and eventually manually edited.
 Though the assembler is happy, overseen errors might still hide in the code.